 - Brass spacer at extreme left.
-This spacer is important; it applies a compressive force to the O-rings, so that the assembly seals properly. - Sequence of components: spacer; O-ring, shell, O-ring, shell, Shell, O-ring, shell, O-ring.
+This spacer is important; it applies a compressive force to the O-rings, so that the assembly seals properly. - Sequence of components: spacer, O-ring, shell, shell, spacer 114, shell, O-ring, shell, shell, O-ring, shell, O-ring.